-Materials Processing: The lab houses two Inductotherm 35 kW induction furnaces, one capable of 25 kg of iron and copper alloys as well as 30 kg of aluminum.
-Wood CNC and carbon fiber reinforced plastic 3D printer for generation of custom patterns for sand molds.
-Permanent molds for generating tensile testing samples according to ASTM B108/B108M and custom permanent molds for evaluation of castability of aluminum alloys.
-ARCAST Arc200 vacuum arc melting unit capable of melting high melting point metals in vacuum with electromagnetic stirring for uniform elemental distribution in alloy.
-Custom copper molds in various shapes with and without water cooling for casting in vacuum.
-Additional inert gas atomization chamber for custom alloy small batch powder production.
-The lab is also equipped with a Nabertherm convection oven with a maximum operating temperature of 450°C and an envelope of 560 x 750 x 600 mm (WxDxH), a Nabertherm convection furnace with a maximum operating temperature of 850°C and an envelope 350 x 500 x 350 mm (WxDxH), and two Thermolyne 30400 muffle furnaces with a maximum operating temperature of 1080°C and an envelope of 360 x 360 x 360 mm (WxDxH) available for heat treatments.
+Furnaces: The lab is also equipped with a Nabertherm convection oven with a maximum operating temperature of 450°C and an envelope of 560 x 750 x 600 mm (WxDxH), a Nabertherm convection furnace with a maximum operating temperature of 850°C and an envelope 350 x 500 x 350 mm (WxDxH), and two Thermolyne 30400 muffle furnaces with a maximum operating temperature of 1080°C and an envelope of 360 x 360 x 360 mm (WxDxH) are available for conducting heat treatment campaigns.

-Chemical Analysis: SPECTRO ARCOS inductively coupled plasma optical emission spectroscopy (ICP-OES) for highly accurate elemental analysis of metals, chemicals, petrochemicals, and other materials.
-SPECTROLAB S arc spark OES for high accurate rapid metal composition analysis.
+Chemical Analysis: SPECTROLAB S arc spark OES for high accurate rapid metal composition analysis.
 SPECTRO XEPOS energy dispersive X-ray fluorescence (ED-XRF) spectrometer for analysis of major, minor, and trace element concentrations in bulk and powder samples.
 SPECTRO xSORT handheld ED-XRF for elemental analysis of large parts.

-Mechanical Testing: VH3300 automatic Vickers/Knoop hardness tester complete with the DiaMet operation software for hardness testing.
-Further mechanical characterization of materials can be done in the Instron Model 5985 capable of loads up to 250 kN in tension and compression.
+Mechanical Testing: VH3300 automatic Vickers/Knoop hardness tester complete with the DiaMet operation software for hardness testing is on hand.
+Further mechanical characterization of materials can be done in the newly acquired Instron Model 5985 capable of loads up to 250 kN in tension and compression.

 Institute for Design and Manufacturing Innovation (IDMI)